Predicting the Performance of Foundation Models via Agreement-on-the-Line: Predicting OOD performance: single base foundation model

-Furthermore, our findings contrast to previous works that suggest AGL is a neural-network specific phenomenon \citep{baek2022agreement, lee2023demystifying}, unlike ACL which is model agnostic \citep{miller2021accuracy}.
-Specifically, \citet{baek2022agreement} reports that linear models trained on top of the flattened CIFAR10 images do not observe AGL.
+Furthermore, our findings contrast previous work that suggest AGL is a neural-network specific phenomenon \citep{baek2022agreement, lee2023demystifying}, unlike ACL which is model agnostic \citep{miller2021accuracy}.
+Specifically, \cite{baek2022agreement} report that linear models trained on top of the flattened CIFAR10 images do not observe AGL.
 However, we find that, on top of CLIP features, \emph{linear models can exhibit AGL} with random initialization.
-Previous works on the Generalization Disagreement Equality \citep{jiang2021assessing} also contend that data subsetting leads to the most diversity in model predictions.
-Specifically, in-distribution, the agreement rate between pairs of models was shown to equal their expected accuracy in ensembles with diverse data subsetting, while diverse random initialization leads to slightly higher agreement \citep{jiang2021assessing, nakkiran2020distributional}.
-On the other hand, \emph{out-of-distribution}, we find that randomizing the linear head is important for diverse predictions and AGL behavior.
+Previous work on the Generalization Disagreement Equality \citep{jiang2021assessing} contend that data subsetting leads to the most diversity in model predictions for deep ensembles (neural networks, random forests).
+Specifically, in-distribution, the agreement rate between pairs of models was shown to equal their expected accuracy in ensembles obtained by data subsetting, while those that vary random initialization has slightly higher agreement \citep{jiang2021assessing, nakkiran2020distributional}.
+On the other hand, in our problem setting of \emph{out-of-distribution} datasets on FMs, we found that ensembles induced by different random initialization achieves AGL, while data ordering or subsetting cannot.
+Our setting is different from previous literature in two ways: (1) AGL studies the OOD agreement rate relative to their ID agreement, in contrast to the GDE phenomenon which only regards the models’ ID agreement.
+We hypothesize that random initialization is much more important for observing the right levels of OOD agreement.
+(2) Models are only lightly fine-tuned or linearly probed, unlike deep ensembles trained from scratch.
+Diversity sources may behave differently in this circumstance.